Got Phlegm? Avoid These Foods to Revolutionize Your Throat-Clearing Game

 In addition to these, any ingredients containing high levels of histamine (a compound released in your body during allergic reactions), like coffee, soy products, cabbage, and pasta, can also signal to your system to produce more mucus.
 But it's important to note that every body reacts slightly differently to these foods.
 While you might have a reaction due to a minor food intolerance, Gavlick explains that a digestive condition, infection, or allergy could also be behind it.
 So if you do start to notice buildups on the reg, definitely make an appointment to chat with your doctor.

 In the meantime, the nutritionist recommends chugging plenty of water to help lubricate the throat and thin the mucus, avoiding dehydrating beverages like coffee, and eating your fill of healthy fats and fiber.
-A study from 2004 actually linked chowing down on fiber-packed fruits to reduced levels of mucus and overall increased respiratory health.
+An older study from 2004 actually linked chowing down on fiber-packed fruits to reduced levels of mucus and overall increased respiratory health.
 Meaning apples, oranges, and berries are all on the phlegm-be-gone menu.
 Ahhh, now you're breathing easier—right?

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.